isaacnmm/pestpolicy-hugo2XX/content/posts/rodent-control-in-puyallup/index.md

 ##  Natural Rodent Control Methods

 For those who prefer environmentally friendly solutions, several natural methods can help control rodents: - **Peppermint Oil**: Rodents dislike the strong smell of peppermint oil.
-Soak cotton balls in peppermint oil and place them in areas where rodents are active. - [**Ultrasonic Repellents**](https://pestpolicy.com/best-ultrasonic-pest-repellers/): These devices emit high-frequency sounds that are unpleasant to rodents but inaudible to humans and pets.
+Soak cotton balls in peppermint oil and place them in areas where rodents are active. - [**Ultrasonic Repellents**](https://pestpolicy.com/best-ultrasonic-pest-repellers/):These devices emit high-frequency sounds that are unpleasant to rodents but inaudible to humans and pets.

 - **Cats**: Having a cat can naturally deter rodents from entering your home.